Hormone Replacement Therapy

-The most common estrogen prescribed currently as HRT is 17ӄ-estradiol which is molecularly or ‘body’ identical to one of the three estrogen forms that exist in women, naturally, which are estradiol, estrone and estriol.
+The most common oestrogen prescribed currently as HRT is 17ӄ-estradiol which is molecularly or ‘body’ identical to one of the three oestrogen forms that exist in women, naturally, which are estradiol, estrone and estriol.

 17ӄ-estradiol is extracted from natural sources such as soybeans and yams and formulated into a HRT preparation.
 There has been some confusion regarding the terms ‘body-identical’ and ‘bio-identical’ with the latter generally referring to unlicensed, unregulated products that are custom-compounded.
 At Menopause Wellbeing, I prescribe regulated, licensed products in accordance with safe, evidence-based prescribing which is however ‘natural’ as detailed above.
 Further information regarding the British Menopause Society's stance on Bio-identical products is available.

 HRT is suitable for the vast majority of women, although not all women choose to try it.
 There are occasions when HRT is not appropriate.
 However, there are many other aspects of lifestyle which can be modified in order to improve health and wellbeing around the menopause.
-My background in General Practice has provided me with extensive experience of advising patients regarding such matters, including not only physical health but also mental health and wellbeing strategies.
+Our backgrounds in General Practice has provided us with extensive experience of advising patients regarding such matters, including not only physical health but also mental health and wellbeing strategies.
 In addition, for some women, non-hormonal alternatives may be an option.

 In addition, testosterone therapy may be available.

-As an NHS GP, I also know only too well what pressures family doctors are under and time is a most precious commodity.
-As a consequence, the kind of care/service we want to provide is just not possible.
+As NHS GPs, we also know only too well what pressures family doctors are under and time is a most precious commodity; as a consequence, the kind of care/service we want to provide is just not possible.
 Menopause care is a time for talking, listening, and understanding - by working together, I can develop a personalised plan for you.